sisques-labs/project-starter/apps/api/src/generic/auth/README.md

 **Process:**

-1. Asserts email does not already exist
+1. Validates email does not already exist
+2. Creates `AuthRegistrationRequestedEvent`
+3. Triggers `AuthRegistrationSaga` to orchestrate the registration flow:
-2. Creates a new user (via UserCreateCommand)
+   - Creates a new user (via `UserCreateCommand`)
-3. Hashes the password using bcrypt
+   - Hashes the password using bcrypt
-4. Creates auth aggregate with LOCAL provider
+   - Creates auth aggregate with LOCAL provider
-5. Saves aggregate to write repository (Prisma - Master database)
+   - Saves aggregate to write repository (TypeORM - PostgreSQL)
-6. Publishes `AuthCreatedEvent` and `AuthRegisteredByEmailEvent`
+4. Publishes `AuthCreatedEvent` and `AuthRegisteredByEmailEvent`
-7. Returns auth ID
+5. Returns auth ID

 **Input:**